nim-lang/website/jekyll/_posts/2022-11-10-a-cost-model-for-nim.md

 Seqs and strings are `(len, p)` pairs in which `p` points to a block of memory, sometimes called "payload".
-The payload contains information about the available capacity followed by the elements, these are stored in order with no further indirections.
+The payload contains information about the available capacity followed by the elements, which are stored in order with no further indirections.

 Nim does not implement C++'s "small string optimization" (SSO) for